U.S. Secret Service Executive and Leadership Team

 What roles are included in U.S. Secret Service’s leadership team?

-The leadership team of U.S. Secret Service includes roles such as Chief Executive Officer, Chief Financial Officer, Chief of Staff, Chief Information Officer, Chief Information Officer & Chief AI Officer.
+The leadership team of U.S. Secret Service includes roles such as Chief Executive Officer, Chief Financial Officer, Chief Information Officer, Chief of Staff, Deputy Chief Information Officer.